mcpicc/Stress-Detection/README.md

 Creating a Stress Detection Tool using Data From Mental Health Subreddits

+## Background
+Many people under stress turn to the internet to vent, get feedback, and seek support.
+One of the places on the internet that people turn to is Reddit due to the subreddits where users can write to each other on seemingly endless topics.
+While some of these subreddits might have to do with cars or home organization, there are many subreddits dedicated to different aspects of mental health as well.
+Some users want a place to get things off their chest without judgment, some want to ask for advice, while others use their time to post encouraging words or provide support.
+What if comments could be flagged if they show signs that the author might be under emotional stress?
+Through natural language processing, there is a way.

 ## Data
 The data I collected came from two sources.
 The dreaddit dataset contains comments from Reddit posts across a variety subreddits that have been scored for sentiment analysis.
 I added comments from additional subreddits using the Reddit API that all scored positively.